bookofproofs/bookofproofs.github.io/_sources/history/20th-century/moalla.md

 title: Moalla, Fatma
 born: 1939
 died: 0
-keywords: Fatma Moalla, Mathematics, Agrégation, Doctorate, Olympiads, IMMC, Innovations
+keywords: fatma moalla,moalla
-description: Fatma Moalla, a Tunisian mathematician, was the first Tunisian to receive an Agrégation and Doctorate in Mathematics, and has achieved numerous awards in math competitions.
-She has also developed her own mathematical innovations.
+description: Fatma Moalla is a Tunisian mathematician who has undertaken research on Finsler spaces.
+In 1961 she became the first Tunisian to have been awarded the Agrégation in Mathematics in France and, in 1965, the first Tunisian woman to be awarded a doctorate in mathematics in France.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---